SerpentBit/ovl/English/ovl/General/print_pipe.md

 Prints the output onto the screen.

 `if out is False:`
-The output isn't print at all.
+The output isn't printed at all.

 `else:`
 Prints the output onto the screen.